Figs & Wasps | How are Figs Pollinated?

 In short – it’s unlikely you’ll find any little pollinators in your supermarket figs, but even if you were to eat a wild fig, the carnivorous enzyme released by figs as they ripen, known as ‘ficain’, effectively digests the internalised wasps for nourishment, leaving no trace of them by the time you take a bite.10

+Did you know the relationship between figs and wasps and how figs are pollinated?
 Will you be inspecting your figs for fig wasps?
 Let us know in the comment section below!